mann1mal/zPod-PKS-CSE-Demos/Ingress and NSX-T Integration Demo/README.md

 Now we are ready to create our ingress service to expose the guestbook app via FQDN.
 In the lab environment, we have set up a DNS wildcard that resolves "*.app.pks.zpod.io" to the IP address of the NSX-T load balancer that is automatically created by PKS to serve as the ingress controller.

 Review the frontend-ingress.yaml file and note the "host:" entry.
-This is the hostname (guestbook.app.pks.zpod.io) the ingress controller will redirect to the service offering up the Web UI(fronted) for our guestbook portal.
+This is the hostname (guestbook.app.pks.zpod.io) the ingress controller will redirect to the service offering up the Web UI(frontend service) for our guestbook portal.
 Create the ingress controller from the frontend-ingress.yaml file in the guestbook directory and verify the hostname of the app is accessible via the Web UI:
 ~~~
 $ kubectl create -f frontend-ingress.yaml
 $ kubectl get ingress